-Fall (August) Winter (January) Summer (May) Year 1 CARM 5000: Foundations and Development of Conflict Resolution & Peace Studies CARM 5020: Theories & Philosophies of Conflict and Peace CARM 6130: Practicum I: Supervised Field Experience CARM 5040: Communication Dynamics in Dispute Resolution: The Human Factor CARM 5140: Negotiation Theory and Practice CARM 5200: Research CARM 66: Elective CARM 6140: Facilitation Theory and Practice (on CARM 6120: Culture and Conflict: Cross-cultural Perspectives Design and Program Evaluation campus)

-Year 2 CARM 66: Elective CARM 66: Elective Comprehensive Examination-Given in CARM66: Elective CARM 5100: Mediation Theory and Practice May and January Graduation and Celebration
+Fall (August) Winter (January) Summer (May) Year 1 CARM 5000: Foundations and Development of Conflict Resolution & Peace Studies CARM 5020: Theories & Philosophies of Conflict and Peace CARM 6130: Practicum I: Supervised Field Experience CARM 66: Elective CARM 5040: Communication Dynamics in Dispute Resolution: The Human Factor CARM 6120: Culture and Conflict: Cross-cultural CARM 5140: Negotiation Theory and Practice CARM 5200: Research Design and Program Evaluation CARM 6140: Facilitation Theory and Practice (on campus) Perspectives Year 2 CARM 66: Elective CARM 66: Elective Comprehensive Examination-Given in CARM66: Elective CARM 5100: Mediation Theory and Practice May and January Graduation and Celebration

-To complete the M.S. in Conflict Analysis & Resolution, students must complete a total of 65 hours of practicum.
+To complete the M.S. in Conflict Analysis & Resolution, students must complete Practicum I, including the accrual of at least 65 hours of practicum.
+Students may elect to complete Practicum II as an elective.
 Students are responsible for documenting practicum hours, and must have these hours verified and signed by an on-site supervisor.
 The practicum experience is designed to provide students with an experiential opportunity to utilize conflict resolution methodology and theory within a diversity of professional settings.
 Students will have the opportunity to apply theoretical concepts within a practical framework.